Why Should I Major in Global Studies?

 - Travel Abroad

 - On Thurs., Jan.
-30, 2020, Stanford history professor Dr. Ana Minian will deliver an evening lecture on how Mexican migrants in the 1970s and 80s "found themselves caught between the [competing] economic interests" of Mexico and the US."
-Dr. Minian brings their experiences to life with letters, interviews, and engaging stories of how migrants contributed to their communities on both sides of the border.
+30, 2020, Stanford history professor Dr. Ana Minian delivered an evening lecture on how Mexican migrants in the 1970s and 80s "found themselves caught between the [competing] economic interests" of Mexico and the US.
 Her book is Undocumented Lives: The Untold Story of Mexican Migration.

 - Film screenings